Albany sheriff vows ‘very comprehensive investigation’ into criminal complaint against Gov. Cuomo

 “We treat victims the same.
 We investigate the same.
 This one has more eyes on it,” Apple told reporters at a news conference Saturday afternoon.
 “I’m not going to rush it because of who [Cuomo] is and I’m not going to delay it because of who he is.”

-The criminal complaint was filed with Apple’s office Thursday afternoon, he said, and he met with the woman and her attorney, Brian Premo, for about an hour the following day to discuss the process ahead.
+The criminal complaint was filed with Apple’s office Thursday afternoon, he said, and he met with the woman and her attorney, Brian Premo, for about an hour the next day to discuss the process ahead.

 Apple declined several times to discuss any details or release documents about the complaint, other than to say that the alleged conduct was “sexual in nature” and that it took place in Albany, within his jurisdiction.